Painter and Decorator

 There are currently around 4,600 painters and decorators employed in South Australia.
 Employment is largely full-time and most work in the construction industry.
 Most persons in this occupation are male and most are employed in the Adelaide metropolitan area.
 This occupation has an older age profile with over half of painters and decorators aged 45 years or older.

-TAFE SA courses that may be relevant for: Painters and Decorator
+TAFE SA courses that may be relevant for: Painter and Decorator

 Accredited (Award)